e2immu/e2immu-site/content/docs/start/introduction.md

 * 1st November 2021: beta release, one IDE plugin working, can analyse most of its own code
 * 1st January 2022: version 1.0.0

-## Contibuting
+## Contributing

-Please consider contribute to this open source project.
+Please consider contributing to this open source project.
 You can make valuable contributions, according to your specialisation, interests and capabilities.
 Read more [here →]({{< relref "contributing">}}).